Wednesday, 30 Oct 2013

 Bribery and Corruption

-It is an offence under UK law for British nationals or anyone who is ordinarily resident in the UK, (or for a body incorporated in the UK or a Scottish partnership), to bribe or offer to bribe, anywhere in the world).
+It is an offence under UK law for British nationals or anyone who is ordinarily resident in the UK, (or for a body incorporated in the UK or a Scottish partnership), to bribe of offer to bribe, anywhere in the world.

 In addition, commercial organisations carrying on business in the UK can be liable for the conduct of a person who is neither a UK national or resident in the UK or a body incorporated or formed in the UK.
 In such a case it would not matter whether the acts or omissions which formed part of the offence took place in the UK or elsewhere.

-Since 2002, Indonesian law enforcement counter terrorism operations have arrested over 600 individuals, severely weakening terrorist networks in Indonesia.
-However, in the last 12 months, many analysts believe that terrorist networks in the country appear to have grown in sophistication and were larger in number and geographical reach than previously believed.
+Since 2002, in response to these attacks, Indonesian law enforcement counter terrorism operations have arrested over 800 individuals, severely weakening terrorist networks in Indonesia.
+However, since 2010, the terrorist threat has evolved to include new offshoot groups and autonomous militant groups which in recent years have usually targeted Indonesian law enforcement agencies.
+The Indonesian National Counter Terrorism agency announced in 2012 that terrorist networks in the country appear to have grown in sophistication and are larger in number and geographical reach than previously believed.

 The UK works with Indonesia within international law to prevent terrorist attacks, encouraging law enforcement activities to track down and prosecute those who are responsible.
 This work also aims to provide better security against attacks and improve the response to incidents.